With Neo4j 5 you can create and use more than one active database at the same time.

 system database behaves differently than all other databases.

-In particular, when connected to this database you can only perform a specific set of administrative functions, as described in detail in Cypher Manual → Administration.
+In particular, when connected to this database you can only perform a specific set of administrative functions, as described in detail in Cypher Manual → Database management.

 Most of the available administrative commands are restricted to users with specific administrative privileges.
 An example of configuring security privileges is described in Fine-grained access control.
 Security administration is described in detail in Cypher Manual → Access Control .

 The following image illustrates an installation of Neo4j with multiple active databases, named

 The default database is configurable.
 For details, see configuration parameters.

 The following image illustrates an installation of Neo4j containing the three databases for user data, named